I Love to Eat: Episode status

 No footage from the show remains, since methods to record live television such as kinescopes were not invented until 1947.
 However, an audio recording of one episode survives.
-As documented in the Library of Congress archives, the audio recordings of episodes from I Love to Eat (as recorded from live TV broadcasts over WNBT-TV in NY in 1946-47) include a 1947 episode featuring a ski report and ski luncheon discussions by Beard.
+As documented in the Library of Congress archives, the audio recordings of episodes from I Love to Eat (as recorded from live TV broadcasts over WNBT in New York City in 1946–47) include a 1947 episode featuring a ski report and ski luncheon discussions by Beard.
 This is followed by prolonged live commercials from Borden, including Elsie the Cow as show sponsor, while Beard recounts his dream about Elsie as part of the show.

-It was the successor to the Radio City Matinee (May 1946) program, which featured fashion, culture, art and cooking segments (including chefs George Rector and James Beard) and For You and Yours (successor show starting in June 1946, also featuring Beard in the kitchen), all on WNBT-TV in New York.
-Some cooking demonstration programs had preceded it on local TV pre-war broadcasts of 1939–1941.